-Rusty is 5 years old.
+Rusty is 9 years old.
 He is neutered and vaccinated and of course microchipped.
-He is being rehomed as the man of the house who purchased him as a pup, has left, and mum is physically unable to walk him meaning he is stuck in the house day in and day out and only gets any exercise in the garden.
+He was being rehomed as the man of the house who purchased him as a pup, had left, and mum was physically unable to walk him meaning he was stuck in the house day in and day out and only gets#ting any exercise in the garden.
 Mum also works so he is being left long hours alone.

 We were told Rusty is good with the children but we feel he should not be in a home with young children.
-He lives with a Chihauahau but has not had much socialisation with other dogs and is unknown with cats.
-He will need some lead training, recall work, but in the right home, we are sure he will quickly learn what he has missed out on.
+He lived with a Chihauahau but has not had much socialisation with other dogs and actually needs very careful introductions over time.
+A no to cats.
+He came in needing some lead training and recall work.

-Rusty is now in the kennels where he has been fine around the other dogs.
+Rusty when in the kennels appeared fine around the other dogs.
 Bonds with his handlers and can become protective so needs an experienced home that has the time and patience to work with this super lad.

-Rusty is now in a foster home and this is what foster dad has to say about him:
+Rusty had a short stay in a foster home for assessment and this is what foster dad had to say about him:

 “What a great dog Rusty is!.
 If only we could we would certainly keep him.
 When we first met him he came charging out, barking, lunging, snarling and snapping at the air.
 He was muzzled and the kennel maid said “He’s lovely once you get to know him but keep him muzzled until you feel comfortable”.
 Not the best of starts but she put him into the car and we set off.
 On the journey home he lay quietly behind the dog guard and we were really wondering what we had let ourselves in for.
 At home we took him through to the garden to meet our dog and that went very well but I couldn’t get near him to remove the muzzle but, after a while my wife managed to.
 It then took several hours of treats and soft words before he, tentatively let us near him.
 But, by the following morning he was rolling on his back for a tickle, sitting, giving a paw etc. And, by the end of day 2 had become devoted to us both, particularly me for a change (They usually prefer my wife).
 He follows me everywhere, sleeping on the floor by my bed and waiting outside the loo for me.